ashritha-11/Detecting-Novelty-Seeking-Through-Online-Travel-Reviews---A-Deep-Learning-Approach/README.md

 # 🧭 Novelty-Seeking Recognition & Travel Recommendation

 ## 📌 Project Overview
 This project is a deep-learning-powered web application designed to identify **Novelty-Seeking** personality traits from travel reviews and user prompts.
-By leveraging a hybrid **BERT + BiGRU** architecture, the system classifies travel intent into four psychological profiles, helping users discover destinations that match their current state of mind.
+By leveraging a hybrid **BERT + BiGRU** architecture, the system classifies travel intent into four psychological profiles, helping users discover destinations that match their current state of mind

 ## ✨ Key Features
 - **Intelligent Intent Detection**: Uses a fine-tuned BERT-BiGRU model to analyze user text and classify it into core novelty profiles.